EOEPCA/proc-comm-lib-argo/README.md

 #### Example

-Here is a quick sample of how to use the proc-comm-lib-argo library:
+Here is a quick sample of how to use the create_workflow_yaml_from_app method:

 ```cpp
 // creating a sample application